Affirmative defense: Description

 In an affirmative defense, the defendant may concede that they committed the alleged acts, but they prove other facts which, under the law, either justify or excuse their otherwise wrongful actions, or otherwise overcomes the plaintiff's claim.
 In criminal law, an affirmative defense is sometimes called a justification or excuse defense.
 Consequently, affirmative defenses limit or excuse a defendant's criminal culpability or civil liability.

 A clear illustration of an affirmative defense is self defense.
-In its simplest form, a criminal defendant may be exonerated if he can demonstrate that he had an honest and reasonable belief that another's use of force was unlawful and that the defendant's conduct was necessary to protect himself.
+In its simplest form, a criminal defendant may be exonerated if he can demonstrate that he had an honest and reasonable belief that another's use of force was unlawful and that the defendant's conduct was necessary to protect himself or someone else.

 Most affirmative defenses must be pleaded in a timely manner by a defendant in order for the court to consider them, or else they are considered waived by the defendant's failure to assert them.
 The classic unwaivable affirmative defense is lack of subject-matter jurisdiction.
 The issue of timely assertion is often the subject of contentious litigation.